Thinking beyond borders

 The Netherlands has concluded tax treaties with more than 90 countries.

-There is the potential that a PE could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.
+There is the potential risk that a PE could be created as a result of extended business travel, but this would be dependent on the type of services performed and the level of authority the employee has.
 When the foreign employer has a PE in the Netherlands, the employee is subject to Dutch income tax if the remuneration is attributable to the PE.
 In this respect, it is not relevant whether or not the costs are actually borne by the PE.

 The Netherlands has adopted the (pan-European) value-added tax (VAT) system.
 Goods and services will trigger a VAT tax rate of 0 percent, 6 percent, or 21 percent.
 Special rules apply if services or goods are provided or shipped internationally.